lyndonzheng/Synthetic2Realistic/README.md

 The outdooe Synthetic Dataset is [vKITTI](http://www.europe.naverlabs.com/Research/Computer-Vision/Proxy-Virtual-Worlds) and outdoor Realistic dataset is [KITTI](http://www.cvlibs.net/datasets/kitti/)

 ## Training
-**Warning: The input sizes need to be muliples of 64.
+**Warning: The input sizes need to be multiples of 64.
 The feature GAN model needs to be change for different scale**

 - Train a model with multi-domain datasets: